 4. Reflect on why you’re pursuing medicine.
 One question that will be essential to answer when writing your personal statement and interviewing at medical schools is “why medicine?”
 It’s important to have an answer that’s specific and personal.
 If your answer is something general that could apply to many pre-meds (“I like to help people” or “I like science”), look closer at your experiences and the deeper reasons that keep you motivated to pursue this path.
 This will help differentiate you from the thousands of other applicants when it comes time to apply.

 6. Volunteer.
 There are lots of opportunities to get involved in your community, especially around the holidays, such as volunteering at a food bank or sorting toy donations.
 Remember, you don’t just have to look for medically related opportunities for it to be to be valuable and meaningful experience.
-Here are some
+Here are some tips for finding volunteer experiences.

 7. Relax and recharge.
 Feel like you need a break?
 Taking a step back and not doing anything pre-med related is okay, too.
 Sleep in, spend time with family and friends, catch up on a TV show, or whatever else is going to help you start the New Year and new semester strong and motivated.
 Learning how to find balance is an essential skill that will help you be successful now, in medical school, and as a future doctor.